 Earl Nightingale, the father of self-help industry and author of The Strangest Secret said once that happiness is “a progressive realization of a worthy ideal or goal”.
 I think there’s something to it.

 When you wake up in the morning, and you know that today will bring you closer to your dreams, you instantly have more zest for life.
 When writing down your objectives, you idealize and imagine the bright future before you.

 When you have a list of short-term and long-term goals you tend to live a more meaningful life.

 Take the responsibility for your actions.
-Don’t let your life to be driven by chance.
-It’s related with the locus of control theory in psychology.
+Don’t let your life be driven by chance.
+It’s related to the locus of control theory in psychology.
 The more control you feel you have over your life, the more positive and optimistic you’ll feel.

 Achieving your goals also gives you another, more immediate benefit.
 Each time you realize your objective, you feel like a winner.
 Your brain releases endorphins.
 That gives you positive reinforcement and motivation to dream even bigger.

 2. How to set goals and feel happier